 Subject to certain conditions, if Mr. Graham's employment is terminated by the Company without Cause or if he voluntarily resigns for Good Reason (each as defined below) prior to January 1, 2013, and such termination does not occur in connection with a change of control event, Mr. Graham will be entitled (i) to the sum of 1.75 times his then-current annual base salary, plus the total incentive bonus payment paid to him for the fiscal year preceding the termination (or, if the termination occurs before Mr. Graham receives his incentive bonus for fiscal year 2011, the amount of Mr. Graham's minimum guaranteed incentive bonus for fiscal 2011), and (ii) for a period of 12 months following the effective date of termination, to continue to participate in any insured group health and group life insurance plan or program of the Company at the Company's expense.
-In the event any such termination of Mr. Graham's employment occurs on or after January 1, 2013, but prior to the expiration of the term of the Graham Letter Agreement, Mr. Graham will be entitled to the same severance amounts and benefits, except that his then-current annual base salary will not be multiplied by 1.75 for purposes of determining the cash severance amount he is to receive.
+In the event any such termination of Mr. Graham will be entitled to the same severance amounts and benefits, except that his thencurrent annual base salary will not be multiplied by 1.75 for purposes of determining the cash severance amount he is to receive.